ENEE467/Getting_Started/source/Lab7/Coding-Tips.rst

     Eigen::Vector<double, 7> vector {x, y, z, q_x, q_y, q_z, q_w};

-Math operations like additions, subtractions, multiplication/division with scalar values can be done directly using normal C++ operators like ``+``, ``*``, ``/``.
+Vector math like additions, subtractions, multiplication/division with scalar values can be done directly using normal C++ operators like ``+``, ``*``, ``/``.

-For squaring the vector elements, access the array object using ``array()`` method and then use its coefficient-wise ``square()`` method.
+The library supports element-wise operations on ``Eigen::Array`` objects but not on ``Eigen::Vector`` types.
+To perform element-wise operations on ``Eigen::Vector`` objects, you can use the ``array()`` method to obtain an ``Eigen::Array`` wrapper to apply operations on.
+The entire list of available operations can be found `here <Coefficient Wise Operators_>`_.

+For example, performing an element-wise square operation on a vector using the ``square()`` method looks like this:

 .. math::